 I understand that, to the extent possible, my residence hall assignment will consider the preferences noted on this application, and I understand further that specific assignments are not guaranteed.
 I also understand that room and roommate assignments are not assigned or reassigned according to race, colour, religion, national or ethnic origin, sexual orientation, age or disability.

-Complete details on the room assignment process are available at stfx.ca/residence.
+Complete details on the room assignment process are available at stfx.ca/student-life/residence-life.